jackyzha0/quartz/content/blog/Memories for All.md

 We've been saying for while now that major walled gardens and their franchises--e.g. OAI's GPTs, Assistants API, and ChatGPT (+Microsoft?); Meta's social apps; Google's workspace suite; etc--will have myriad ecosystem-native agents all with shared access to your user profile.

-The problem here is twofold: (1) independent apps are left out in the cold wrt user context and personalization capabilities, and (2) users are left with a privacy situation little better under web2 business models (or potentially [way worse](https://arxiv.org/abs/2310.07298)).
+The problem here is twofold: (1) independent apps are left out in the cold wrt user context and personalization capabilities, and (2) users are left with a privacy situation little better than under web2 business models (or potentially [way worse](https://arxiv.org/abs/2310.07298)).

 Those profiles are gated and proprietary to each climate controlled garden.
 Step outside and UX plummets.
-If the independent and open communities want to compete, they need personal beer-production superpowers.
+If the independent and open product communities want to compete, they need individual taste bud-mapping superpowers for their beer production.

-And user fare little better, presented with yet another set of pre-packaged pseudo-choices about privacy to manage, none of which gives them any real control.
+And users fare little better, presented with yet another set of pre-packaged pseudo-choices about privacy to manage, none of which give them any real control.
 More paternalism is not the path to individually aligned agents.

 Shouldn't we be able to experiment with all this without platform lock-in, allowing projects to collectively leverage user data for positive sum experiences?
 Shouldn't users own their AI modeled profiles and be able to carry them between independent agents who respect their policies?